AequilibraE/aequilibrae/docs/source/traffic_assignment.rst

 ~~~~~~~~~~~~~~~~~~~~

 Convergence in AequilibraE is measured solely in terms of relative gap, which is
-a somewhat old recommendation [5], but it still the most used measure in
+a somewhat old recommendation [5], but it is still the most used measure in
 practice, and is detailed below.

 :math:`RelGap = \frac{\sum_{a}V_{a}^{*}*C_{a} - \sum_{a}V_{a}^{AoN}*C_{a}}{\sum_{a}V_{a}^{*}*C_{a}}`